-- Rides to Performing Arts Center and Center for Media and Design: Use the BBB during the day.
-In the evenings (from 6 p.m.-10:30 p.m.) use a free Lyft Shared code to get between campuses and to the E Line Metro Station.
-See smc.edu/transportation for details. - Rides to Bundy and Airport Arts campuses: Use Lyft all day (from 7 a.m.-10:30 p.m.).
-Visit smc.edu/shuttle for Lyft code.

-△ CARPOOL/VANPOOL & RIDE HAILING

-- Pickup / Drop-off at Pico and 19th ONLY on main campus. - Find SMC carpool matches at commute.smc.edu. - Vanpool matching at vride.com.
+- Metrolink the heavy rail system with lines that run from Union Station in Downtown Los Angeles to Ventura, Lancaster, the Inland Empire, Orange County, and all the way to San Diego - offers a FREE Student Adventure Pass to students with a valid student I.D. - To get your Student Adventure Pass, go to metrolinktrains.com, click the "New Student Adventure Pass" link, and follow the instructions to download and register the Metrolink mobile app. - From Union Station, you can catch the Metro Expo (E) train and arrive at SMC in about 46 minutes. - Rides to Performing Arts Center and Center for Media and Design: Use the BBB until 6 p.m.
+In the evenings (from 6 p.m.-10:30 p.m.) use a free Lyft code to get between campuses and to the E Line Metro Station.
+Click on Lyft Rides to Campuses from smc.edu/transportation for a code. - Rides to Bundy and Airport Arts campuses: Use Lyft all day (from 7 a.m.-10:30 p.m.) between campuses or to the E Line Metro Station at Bundy.
+Click on Lyft Rides to Campuses from smc.edu/transportation for a code. - ← CARPOOL/VANPOOL & RIDE HAILING - Pickup / Drop-off at Pico and 19th ONLY on main campus. - Find SMC carpool matches at commute.smc.edu. - Vanpool matching at vride.com.